https://johnelfick.github.io/school-science-lessons/biology/UNBiolDiversity.html#9.9.6H not found

 See diagram 9.37.8 TS Lumbricus terrestris.

-Class Hirudinea, leeches, suck blood and use anticoagulant, segments divided into rings, no chaetae or parapodia, hermaphrodite, eggs laid in cocoons, no larva.
+Class Hirudinea, leeches, suck blood, use anticoagulant, segments divided into rings, no chaetae or parapodia, hermaphrodite, eggs laid in cocoons, no larva.

 Acaricides